m0tela01/GroversAlgorithmQSvsQiskit/README.md

-# GroversAlgorithmQSvsQiskit - Quantum
+# GroversAlgorithmQSvsQiskit
-Understanding the different results from executing Grover's Search Algorithm in Microsoft Q# and Qiskit
+Quantum Computing Introduction - Understanding the different results from executing Grover's Search Algorithm in Microsoft Q# and Qiskit

 Final for Computer Engineering and Computer Science 590 - Introduction to Quantum Computing